NCAR/vast/content/news/20221129-geocat_tutorials.md

 The content can be viewed at its statically generated [documentation page](https://geocat-tutorials.readthedocs.io/en/latest/) as well.
-Readers of this documentation page can also access to the past tutorial versions.
+Readers of this documentation page can also access past tutorial versions.